spytrooper007/COMP4601-Project-B/README.md

 the on-board hardware uses `ap_fixed<20,8>`, which we verified separately also gives 100%.)

-## Level 2: Reproduce the performance numbers in Vitis (C-synthesis, no board)
+## Level 2: Reproduce the performance numbers in Vitis

 This regenerates the 69.5 µs latency and 77% LUT figures.
 Needs **AMD Vitis 2025.x** (Unified IDE) installed.